Rfam/rfam-docs/docs/source/genome-annotation.rst

 For more information on customizing the Infernal installation, see section 2 of the `Infernal User's Guide <http://eddylab.org/infernal/Userguide.pdf>`_.

-2. Download the Rfam library of CMs from `<ftp://ftp.ebi.ac.uk/pub/databases/Rfam/12.1/Rfam.cm.gz>`_.
+2. Download the Rfam library of CMs from `<ftp://ftp.ebi.ac.uk/pub/databases/Rfam/12.2/Rfam.cm.gz>`_ and the Rfam claninfo file from `<ftp://ftp.ebi.ac.uk/pub/databases/Rfam/12.2/Rfam12.2.claninfo>`_ .

 ::

-   $ wget ftp://ftp.ebi.ac.uk/pub/databases/Rfam/12.1/Rfam.cm.gz
+   $ wget ftp://ftp.ebi.ac.uk/pub/databases/Rfam/12.2/Rfam.cm.gz
    $ gunzip Rfam.cm.gz
+   $ wget ftp://ftp.ebi.ac.uk/pub/databases/Rfam/12.2/Rfam12.2.claninfo

-If you do not have ``wget`` installed and in your path, `download the file <ftp://ftp.ebi.ac.uk/pub/databases/Rfam/12.1/Rfam.cm.gz>`_ from a browser.
+If you do not have ``wget`` installed and in your path, download the files `<ftp://ftp.ebi.ac.uk/pub/databases/Rfam/12.2/Rfam.cm.gz>`_ and `<ftp://ftp.ebi.ac.uk/pub/databases/Rfam/12.2/Rfam12.2.claninfo>`_ from a browser.

 3. Use the Infernal program cmpress to index the Rfam.cm file